dngulin/gpcl/README.md

 The launcher is designed to respect gamepad inputs: d-pad buttons work as arrow keys and the bottom action button works as enter.

+Lucide icons are used for gamepad status indication.

 ![Screenshot](screenshot.png)

-*Now the project is on an early development stage*
+*Now the project is on the early development stage*

 ## Build